torch.Tensor¶

 -

-All Tensors that have
+is_leaf All Tensors that have

-will be leaf Tensors by convention.For Tensors that have
+requires_gradwhich isFalsewill be leaf Tensors by convention.For Tensors that have

-, they will be leaf Tensors if they were created by the user.
-This means that they are not the result of an operation and sograd_fn
+requires_gradwhich isTrue, they will be leaf Tensors if they were created by the user.
+This means that they are not the result of an operation and sograd_fnis None.Only leaf Tensors will have their

-populated for non-leaf Tensors, you can useretain_grad()
+gradpopulated during a call tobackward().
+To getgradpopulated for non-leaf Tensors, you can useretain_grad().Example:

 >>> a = torch.rand(10, requires_grad=True) >>> a.is_leaf True >>> b = torch.rand(10, requires_grad=True).cuda() >>> b.is_leaf False # b was created by the operation that cast a cpu Tensor into a cuda Tensor >>> c = torch.rand(10, requires_grad=True) + 2 >>> c.is_leaf False # c was created by the addition operation >>> d = torch.rand(10).cuda() >>> d.is_leaf True # d does not require gradients and so has no operation creating it (that is tracked by the autograd engine) >>> e = torch.rand(10).cuda().requires_grad_() >>> e.is_leaf True # e requires gradients and has no operations creating it >>> f = torch.rand(10, requires_grad=True, device="cuda") >>> f.is_leaf True # f requires grad, has no operation creating it